BrownDogGadgets/3D-Printed-Parts/Rover-Remote/README.md

 We've included one more file (`Beam-4-Hole.stl`) which you can print two of if you want to use them to secure the Bit Board onto the Remote.

+The full instructional guide for this can be found here: https://learn.browndoggadgets.com/Guide/Rover+Thumbstick+Remote/475

 ## Assembly Hardware

 You will need 4 screws as well as 4 matching hex nuts to secure the Thumbsticks to the Remote.
 (The screws also hold the two pieces of laser cut acrylic together.)